-- \$14.47 billion of total capital needs identified; approximately \$10.93 billion of those needs are funded in the FY 2023 2028 CIP. - \$3.54 billion of unfunded capital needs remain during the 6-year CIP period, down from \$4.54 billion last year, of which approximately \$1.45 billion is deferred maintenance. - Reasons for the decrease in unmet capital needs include the District's strong economic recovery, as well as the receipt of significant federal funds, which allowed for an increase in the size of the capital budget. - Analysis shows that unmet capital needs can be funded as early as FY 2032, if no additional capital projects are added before addressing currently identified unmet needs.
-This can be accomplished if the District commits roughly 16% of its general fund budget to capital projects (12% to support debt service on borrowings and an average of approximately 4% on pay-as-you-go cash funding).
-However, if additional capital projects are added before addressing current unmet needs, the timeline to catch up with unmet needs could be extended significantly. - The District has a comparatively lower cost of borrowing compared to its peers due to strong bond ratings: Aaa/AA+/AA+ by Moody's, S&P and Fitch, respectively.
-However, rising interest rates, due to macroeconomic factors, could impact future borrowing capacity. - Challenges to executing this plan include an uncertain economic outlook in the short- to mediumterm, persistently high inflation, increased borrowing costs due to rising interest rates, supply chain disruptions, labor market shortages, geopolitical risks, amongst others. - The nation's capital is in an enviable position compared to its peers to navigate these challenges and address its infrastructure needs due to prudent financial management policies (including very strong reserves and fully funded pension and OPEB liabilities), a state-of-the-art asset management system, and a resilient local economy.
+- \$14.08 billion of total capital needs identified; approximately \$10.51 billion of those needs are funded in the FY 2024 2029 CIP. - \$3.57 billion of unfunded capital needs remain during the 6-year CIP period, up from \$3.54 billion last year, of which approximately \$1.40 billion is deferred maintenance. - Reasons for the slight increase in unmet capital needs include a net decrease in the size of the capital budget due to lower revenue estimates in the out-years of the financial plan. - Analysis shows that unmet capital needs can be funded as early as FY 2033, if the District commits 16.8% of its general fund budget to capital projects (12% to support debt service on borrowings and an average of approximately 4.8% on pay-as-you-go cash funding) and no additional capital projects are added before addressing currently identified unmet needs.
+If additional capital projects are added, the timeline to catch up with unmet needs could be extended significantly. - The District has a comparatively lower cost of borrowing compared to its peers due to strong bond ratings: Aaa/AA+/AA+ by Moody's, S&P and Fitch, respectively.
+However, continued high interest rates, due to macroeconomic factors and current Federal Reserve policy, could impact future borrowing capacity. - Challenges to executing this plan include a potential US recession triggered by continuously tight monetary policy by the Federal Reserve, a federal government shutdown with disruptions to the local economy and persistently elevated borrowing costs due to 'higher-for-longer' interest rates.
+District-specific risks include continued high rates of remote work, especially amongst the federal workforce, an accelerated decline in federal employment, a stalled population recovery, and additional funding requirements from the District to address WMATA's projected operational funding deficit. - The nation's capital remains in an enviable position compared to its peers to navigate these challenges and address its infrastructure needs due to prudent financial management policies (including very strong reserves and highly funded pension and OPEB liabilities), a state-of-the-art asset management system, and a resilient local economy.

-Executive Summary
+2. Executive Summary